-Factbox: Back to pubs, gyms and movies: plotting the return to normal
+Factbox: Back to pubs, gyms and movies: Plotting the return to normal

 Florida Governor Ron DeSantis on May 3 signed an executive order to end all local emergency measures.

-(Compiled by Vladimir Sadykov, Dagmarah Mackos and Federica Urso; Editing by Milla Nissi and Gareth Jones)
+(Compiled by Vladimir Sadykov, Dagmarah Mackos and Federica Urso; Editing by Milla Nissi and Emelia Sithole-Matarise)

 (c) Copyright Thomson Reuters 2021.
 Click For Restrictions -